cpacker/MemGPT/README.md

 ## ⚡ Quickstart (Docker)

 The recommended way to use Letta is to run use Docker.
 To install Docker, see [Docker's installation guide](https://docs.docker.com/get-docker/).
 For issues with installing Docker, see [Docker's troubleshooting guide](https://docs.docker.com/desktop/troubleshoot-and-support/troubleshoot/).
-You can also install Letta using `pip` (see guide [below](#-quickstart-pip).
+You can also install Letta using `pip` (see guide [below](#-quickstart-pip)).

 ### 🌖 Run the Letta server

 > [!NOTE]
 > Letta agents live inside the Letta server, which persists them to a database.
 You can interact with the Letta agents inside your Letta server via the [REST API](https://docs.letta.com/api-reference) + Python / Typescript SDKs, and the Agent Development Environment (a graphical interface).

-Once you have Docker installed and running, you can launch the Letta server with `docker run`.

 The Letta server can be connected to various LLM API backends ([OpenAI](https://docs.letta.com/models/openai), [Anthropic](https://docs.letta.com/models/anthropic), [vLLM](https://docs.letta.com/models/vllm), [Ollama](https://docs.letta.com/models/ollama), etc.).
 To enable access to these LLM API providers, set the appropriate environment variables when you use `docker run`:
 ```sh